Bardiyashavandi/DSA210-TERM-PROJECT-BARDIYA-SHAVANDI/README.md

 Alternative Hypothesis (H1): There is a significant relationship between mortgage debt service payments (MDSP) and housing prices (USSTHPI).

+ 5) Hypothesis for GDP and Housing Prices (USSTHPI):

+Null Hypothesis (H0): There is no significant relationship between GDP and housing prices (USSTHPI).

+Alternative Hypothesis (H1): There is a significant relationship between GDP and housing prices (USSTHPI).

+ 6) Hypothesis for Unemployment and Housing Prices (USSTHPI):

+Null Hypothesis (H0): There is no significant relationship between unemployment and housing prices (USSTHPI).

+Alternative Hypothesis (H1): There is a significant relationship between unemployment and housing prices (USSTHPI).

 ## Methodology:
 1) Data Collection: Various data will be collected and prepared to be processed